Dawa1090/haven-of-houseplants/client/README.md

 # Plant E-commerce Web Application

-This is a web application built using React for a plant e-commerce platform.
-Users can browse and purchase plants, manage their shopping cart, and learn more about the company.
-Staff members can log in to manage plants and view plants data.
+Welcome to the Plant E-commerce Web Application!
+This platform is designed to provide users with the ability to browse and purchase plants while also offering a plant management system for staff members.
+The application is built using Flask for the backend and React for the frontend.

-##Features
+## Features
 .
 User Authentication: Users can sign up, log in, and log out.
 Staff members also have a separate login.

 .
 Browse and Purchase Plants: Users can view a list of available plants, add them to their shopping cart, and proceed to checkout.